Originally posted February 3, 2011. Updated for your usefulness, and for my own amusement.

 My 6.5 yr old daughter has a nasty habit of not putting her toys away in her room (“Shocker!”).
 Then when you have clothes here, Polly Pockets there, scraps of craft paper here, and Squinkies there, and there, and there, it becomes too overwhelming for both of us.

-I ‘get’ that brains are wired differently, and some, like Mallory’s, need to compartmentalize in order to process it all.
+I ‘get’ that brains are wired differently, and some, like my daughter’s, need to compartmentalize in order to process it all.
 Taking an overall look at her room results in a tearful, screeching, “I CAN’T DO IT!”, with a little foot stomp for added emphasis.

 So I started a fun “game” (anything with ‘game’ added to it gets instant buy-in from my kids).
 It’s called the Cleanup Countdown.